 Dana Blankenhorn is a financial and technology journalist.
-He is the author of the historical mystery romance, The Reluctant Detective Travels in Time, available now at the Amazon Kindle store.
-Write him at email@example.com or follow him on Twitter at @danablankenhorn.
-As of this writing he owned no shares in companies mentioned in this story.
+He is the author of the environmental story, Bridget O’Flynn and the Bear, available at the Amazon Kindle store.
+Write him at firstname.lastname@example.org or follow him on Twitter at @danablankenhorn.
+As of this writing he owned shares in AAPL.

 More From InvestorPlace

 - 2 Toxic Pot Stocks You Should Avoid

 - 7 Stocks to Buy in December

 - 7 Unsteady Stocks Investors Should Consider Selling Before 2020

 - 7 Entertainment Stocks to Buy to Escape Holiday Blues